Hermética: Style and lyrics

 Graffiti in Buenos Aires, which reads "La H no murió" ("The H is not dead").

-Hermética was a thrash metal band, drawing influences from Motörhead, Megadeth, and Black Sabbath.
-Their music was composed primarily by bassist Ricardo Iorio with occasional input from guitarist Antonio Romano, who composed the guitar solos.
+Hermética was a thrash metal and heavy metal band, drawing influences from Motörhead, Megadeth, and Black Sabbath.
+Their music was composed primarily by bassist Ricardo Iorio with occasional input from guitarist Antonio Romano.
 The band used a counterpoint between the singing styles of their two vocalists; lead singer Claudio O'Connor's vocals were high pitched, while Iorio had a raucous style of singing.
 Iorio sang segments of some songs but rarely performed songs in their entirety.
 Iorio thought that his singing style in Hermética was inferior to his later work with Almafuerte because the songs had not been composed specifically for him.
 The success of Hermética's second studio album Ácido Argentino allowed the band to increase the budget for the production of its follow-up, Víctimas del Vaciamiento.
 Iorio proposed re-recording the band's first album with drummer Claudio Strunz and a higher budget, but the label refused his proposal.

+His songs have been covered by artists of other styles such as Leo García, Jauría or Ramanegra Dúo.

-The musical style of Hermética was considered to be old-fashioned.
+The musical style of Hermética was considered to be old-fashioned until their last studio album, which adopted a more modern approach.
 The band achieved success as a result of their introspective lyrics.
 Unlike most heavy metal bands, Hermética's music was appealing to poor people.
 Iorio wrote about his thoughts and concerns from a personal perspective.
 He stated that some of his lyrics were inspired by 1940s Argentine tango music.
-Hermética was part of the Rock chabón movement within Argentine rock; their music was influenced by Argentine nationalism, family values and neighbourhood-centered localism.
+Their music was influenced by Argentine nationalism, family values and neighbourhood-centered localism.
 Iorio said that he does not support racism or fascism.
 The lyrics, except for covers, were always written in Spanish because Iorio does not approve of artists who write in English to gain foreign audience.
 The first two albums addressed a variety of topics; the track "Memoria de siglos" ("Memory of centuries") references the cult of personality, buck passing, peace through strength, and wage slavery.
 Each song from their third album is devoted to a different subject.